Ethnic Rhinoplasty/Thick Skin

 26 year old female with a long nose and drooping tip shown preoperative and 6 months after surgery.
 Patient sent her own picture 2 years after the surgery as a followup.

-22 year old female who underwent endonasal 3D rhinoplasty to lift her tip, remove her bump and narrow the tip.
+22 year old female who underwent endonasal 3D nose surgery to lift her tip, remove her bump and narrow the tip.
 Patient is shown postoperatively.
 Note that patient has a history of using a nose ring on the left side and has a slight indentation asymmetry from the nose ring.

 25 yo female wishes to improve drooping nasal tip, bump and bulbous nasal tip.
 Patient underwent open rhinoplasty with tip support with her own septum cartilage to achieve a better long term result of tip support.
-Tip was also refined with cartilage reduction and suture techniques, and bump was removed naturally. patient is shown 1 year after rhinoplasty.
+Tip was also refined with cartilage reduction and suture techniques, and bump was removed naturally.
+Patient is shown 1 year after nose surgery.